mak8427/SRGAN/README.md

 Developed within the **ESA Φ-lab / OpenSR** initiative.
 Simon Donike is the main contributor and maintainer of the repository.
 Cesar Aybar and Julio Contreras contributed the datasets as well as implementation, documentation and publishing support.
 Prof. Luis Gómez-Chova contributed the remote sensing-spefific perspective and signal processing advice.
 > The development history of this code began in 2020 with the implementation of an SR-GAN for a MSc thesis project.
 Since then, over several iterations, the codebase has been expanded and many training tweaks implemented, based on the experiences made training SR-GANs for the OpenSR project.
 The fundamental training outline, training tweaks, normalizations, and inference procedures are built upon that experience.
 The added complexity that came with (a) the implementation of many different models and blocks, (b) more data sources, (c) according normalizations, and (d) complex testing and documentation structures, was handled to varying degrees with the help of *Codex*.
 Specifically, the docs, the automated testing workflows, and the normalizer class are in part AI generated.
-This code and its functionalities have been rigorously verified and tested to the best of my ability.
+This code and its functionalities have been verified and tested to the best of my ability.

 ---